Public Art

-Wulaba Park is a public art commission at Green Square for the City of Sydney and Meriton.
-This project was part of the large Green Square infrastructure development undertaken by the City of Sydney.
-Nuha worked closely with Sturt Noble Landscape Architects to create a series of artworks collectively titled Fun Field, that were integrated throughout the park design.
+Wulaba Park is a public art commission at Waterloo for the City of Sydney, commissioned by The Meriton Group. the project was part of the large Green Square infrastructure development undertaken by the City of Sydney.
+Saad worked closely with Sturt Noble Landscape Architects to create a series of artworks collectively titled Fun Field, that were integrated throughout the park design.
 The works built upon the themes of colour, play and discovery and what started as a private development for the residents in the surrounding apartment buildings has become a much-loved destination, making a visit to the park a magical and memorable experience for the whole community.
 Wulaba Park was nominated as one of the 10 best playgrounds in Australia (Guardian, April 2016) and won the Bruce Mackenzie Landscape Award CMAA Think Brick Awards (2017).

 Finalist AILA Australia’s Best Playground Competition